 - Other documents.
-Facilities may also require additional documents, for example, a copy of the claimant’s death certificate and proof of legal representation such as POA if the plaintiff is deceased.
+Facilities may also require additional documents.
+For example, a copy of the plaintiff’s death certificate and proof of legal representation such as POA if the plaintiff is deceased.

 Investigate State Specific Rules

 While the procedure for requesting medical records is similar across states and provider types, individual states often have unique rules regarding medical record requests.
-For example, Illinois requires a signed and dated Authorized Relative Certification when requesting medical records for a deceased claimant.
+For example, Illinois requires a signed and dated Authorized Relative Certification when requesting records for a deceased individual.

 Call the Health Information Management (HIM) Department

 Before you send your medical record request documents, check each facility’s website for any available instructions.
 It is also imperative that you call the HIM department directly to identify (or confirm) the method by which you should send the request.
 Requests are typically transmitted via fax, however, some facilities require hard copies of the request by mail.
 Very few allow record request documents to be transmitted via secure email.

 Even though HIPAA allows providers 30 days to process the request and send records, records are rarely received in that time frame.
 Unless the records are requested on an “urgent” or “rush” basis, or a subpoena is involved, it can take several months to receive records.
 Typically, the HIM department (especially at a large medical center) will need extensive prodding to process the request and eventually send the records.
-One reason for delay is that older records are often at an outside storage facility.
+One reason for the delay is that older records are often at an outside storage facility.
 Older records may also have been destroyed based on facility policy.
 Other facilities may claim a delay is based on a “backlog” of requests.
 Once retrieved, records may be mailed to you, sent by fax (typically only if under 100 pages), or placed on a secure website for download.